casper-network/docs-archive/dapp/deploying-contracts.md

 It's possible to use pre-built binaries or build from source.
 Both provide the casperLabs-client.

+**Ensure that your client matches the version of the network you intend to deploy to.**

 ### Using Binaries

 * **Linux**: apt, rpm (yum, dnf, zypper - depends on the Linux distribution being used)